-Requirements for the Major: Twelve courses plus one theater practicum credit.
+Requirements for the Major: Twelve courses plus one theater practicum credit which must include experience in the art of Stage Management.
 Students may focus their studies in one of three areas: Performance, Design & Technology or Directing.
-In addition to required courses (ATH-110, ATH-112, ATH-120, a design course, and ATH-494), students choose five or six courses, depending upon whether they take a one or two term senior thesis, from the "menu" of options in consultation with their faculty advisor.
+In addition to required courses (ATH-110, ATH-112, ATH-120, a design course, and ATH-497or ATH 498 & 499), students choose five or six courses, depending upon whether they take a one or two term senior thesis, from the "menu" of options in consultation with their faculty advisor.